 Supervision is essential to good practice.
-Regular and on-going opportunities to reflect on all aspects of our practice in depth enable therapists to develop the skills, qualities and personal resourcefulness to work effectively, safely and ethically.
+Regular and on-going opportunities to reflect on all aspects of our work in depth enable therapists to develop the skills, qualities and personal resourcefulness to practise effectively, safely and ethically.

 I am deeply committed to my own supervision.
 It is the bedrock of both my therapy and supervision practice and, as such, allows you to feel confident in our work together.